 Aren't all groups at our church small groups?

 They can definitely be considered that way.
 Some groups are socially-focused, providing fun within a spiritual environment.
-Some are task-oriented and help carry out some of the functions of the church such as ushering.
+Some are task-oriented and help carry out some of the functions and maintenance of the church.
 Some are study groups for spiritual exploration.
 Some groups are classes for other educational opportunities.

 When all groups are viewed as small groups, spiritual connecting and support can be built into them by including a brief time for relationship-building and for prayer support each time they come together.

 We are able to do this during our Zoom group meetings!

 What are some keys to success in Small Group Ministry?

 - Hold a long-term vision and communicate it regularly.